Why Manual Tuning Fails: A Better Way to Optimize Kubernetes Workloads

 How it Works:

-Pepperdata Capacity Optimizer is a real-time, automated Kubernetes resource optimization solution that increases utilization levels by up to 80 percent and delivers an average 30 percent cost savings automatically, continuously, and in real time with no application code changes
+Through these two mechanisms, Capacity Optimizer increases utilization levels by up to 80 percent and delivers an average 30 percent cost savings automatically, continuously, and in real time with no application code changes.

-• THE AUTOSCALER can scale up more efficiently based on actual utilization.
+4. The autoscaler can scale up more efficiently based on actual utilization.

 • Time saved and higher job throughput without manual tuning, applying recommendations, and application code changes

-Focus on Throughput, Not Tuning
+Focus on Optimized Performance and Cost, Not Tuning

 As a developer or data platform engineer, your goal isn’t to guess CPU limits—it’s to deliver high-performing applications and reliable, cost-efficient infrastructure that scales.

-Manual tuning won’t get you there.
-It’s reactive, brittle, and fundamentally flawed for fast-changing, data-intensive workloads.
-Automated optimization puts tuning on autopilot—so you can focus on enabling your teams and revenue-generating innovation, not firefighting misconfigurations.
+Automated optimization eliminates the need for manual tuning—so you can focus on enabling your teams and revenue-generating innovation, not firefighting misconfigurations.

 SCHEDULE A DEMO